 Drowning in Debt

-As a personal finance blogger who writes often about my dislike of debt, it can be easy to forget that debt is necessary at times to build the life that you want.
-Debt has helped many move from poverty to middle or upper class after getting a college degree or starting a business.
-Debt also allows people to buy cars to drive to their jobs, homes for their families, or can serve as a backstop in an emergency situation.
-On the other hand, poorly managed debt has also resulted in bankruptcy, divorce, or losing a home.
+As a personal finance blogger who often writes about my dislike of debt, it can be easy to forget that debt is necessary to build the life you want.
+For example, debt has helped many moves from poverty to the middle or upper class after getting a college degree or starting a business.

 It’s Okay to Be in Debt